FG earns N2.6tr from petroleum products sale – The Sun Nigeria

 Uche Usim, Abuja

-The February figure was significantly higher compared to the previous month’s record which stood at ₦151.79 billion.

-The report stated that about 1.7billion litres of white products were sold and distributed by PPMC in February compared to about 1.2 billion litres sold in January 2020.
+It explained that the February figure was significantly higher compared to the previous month’s record which stood at N151.79 billion.
+The report further stated that about 1.7billion litres of white products were sold and distributed by PPMC in February compared to about 1.2 billion litres sold in January 2020.

 This comprised about 1.7 billion litres of PMS and 1.09 million litres of AGO.
-Also, there was sale of 0.01million litres of special product, Low Pour Fuel Oil (LPFO) in the month.
+Also, there was sale of 0.01million litres of special product, the Low Pour Fuel Oil (LPFO) in the month under review.

-Total sale and distribution of white products for the period February 2019 to February 2020 stood at about 21billion litres and PMS accounted for 20.8billion litres or 98.73 per cent.
+Total sales and distribution of white products for the period February 2019 to February 2020 stood at about 21billion litres and PMS accounted for 20.8billion litres or 98.73 per cent.

-During the period under review, a total of 32 pipeline-points malfunctioned or were vandalized, representing about 47 per cent decrease from the 60 points recorded in January 2020.
+During the period under review, a total of 32 pipeline-points malfunctioned or were vandalised, representing about 47 per cent decline from the 60 points recorded in January 2020.
 These comprised 22 pipeline breaches, eight-weld failures and two pipeline ruptures.

 Mosimi area accounted for 78 per cent of total cases, the Port Harcourt axis 16 per cent and all other routes accounted for the remaining 6 per cent.

-In respect of natural gas off-take, commercialization and utilization, out of the 241.74Billion Cubic Feet (BCF) of gas supplied in February 2020, 146.54BCF was commercialized, consisting of 35.83BCF and 110.71BCF for the domestic and export market respectively, translating to a total supply of 1,235.56million Standard Cubic Feet per day (mmscfd) of gas to the domestic market and 3,817.40mmscfd of gas supplied to the export market for the month.
+In respect of natural gas off-take, commercialisation and utilisation, out of the 241.74billion Cubic Feet (BCF) of gas supplied in February 2020, 146.54BCF was commercialised, consisting of 35.83BCF and 110.71BCF for the domestic and export market respectively, translating to a total supply of 1,235.56million Standard Cubic Feet per day (mmscfd) of gas to the domestic market and 3,817.40mmscfd of gas supplied to the export market for the month.

-The 55th edition of the MFOR indicates an increased trading surplus of ₦3.95billion compared to the ₦1.87billion surplus posted in January 2020.
+The 55th edition of the MFOR indicates an increased trading surplus of N3.95billion compared to the N1.87billion surplus posted in January 2020.

-The 111 per cent growth in the month, the report stated, was largely attributable to improved performance of the Nigerian Gas Company (NGC), as a result of its low expenses put at over 100 per cent.
-Other reasons cited for the increased trading surplus are the reduced deficits post by the downstream units, refineries, as well as the NNPC corporate headquarters.

 Leave a Reply